kivy-garden/draggable/README.md

         self.parent.remove_widget(self)
 ```

-Just like that, you have free rein to change those behaviors.
+As you can see, you have full control to customize these behaviors.
-But note that **only the default handler of `on_drag_succeed` and `on_drag_fail`
-can be an async function.
-Those two only.**
+However, note that only the default handlers for `on_drag_succeed` and `on_drag_fail` can be async functions—just those two.

-You might say "What's the point of implementing a default handler as an async function,
-when you can just launch any number of tasks from a regular function by using ``asynckivy.start()``?".
+You might wonder, "Why implement a default handler as an async function when you can simply launch tasks from a regular function using `asynckivy.start()`?"
-Well, if you use ``asynckivy.start()``, that task will run independently from the dragging process,
+The key difference is that tasks started with `asynckivy.start()` run independently of the dragging process.
-which means the draggable might fire ``on_drag_end`` and might start another drag while the task is still running.
+This means the draggable might trigger `on_drag_end` and even start another drag while the task is still running.
-If a default handler is an async function,
-its code will be a part of dragging process and is guaranteed to be finished before ``on_drag_end`` gets fired.
+In contrast, if the default handler is an async function, its code is integrated into the dragging process and is guaranteed to finish before `on_drag_end` is triggered.

 ## License

-This software is released under the terms of the MIT License.
+MIT

 [drag_n_drop]:https://github.com/kivy-garden/drag_n_drop
 [flutter]:https://api.flutter.dev/flutter/widgets/Draggable-class.html